Skip to main content

 Key Concepts

 Channel Adapter — Pluggable abstraction for external messaging platforms.
-Slack is the first implementation; Telegram and Discord are planned.
+Slack, Telegram, and WhatsApp are implemented on the same interface.

 Socket Mode — Default transport using a WebSocket connection.
 No public URL required.
 Configured via a Slack App Token (xapp-...).